How the sales funnel works

 Drive business growth

 A well-tracked funnel reveals exactly where you're losing potential customers so you can fix the problem and grow faster.
+Small businesses that compete effectively with larger retailers often do so by optimizing each stage of their funnel.

 For example, if 40% of brochure downloaders request a demo but only 3% of those demos lead to a quote, you've found an opportunity for improvement.
 Improving your demo presentation could significantly boost conversions at that stage.

-- Customer lifetime value: How much revenue each customer generates over time
+- Customer lifetime value: how much revenue each customer generates over time

-- Repeat purchase rate: How often customers buy again
+- Repeat purchase rate: how often customers buy again

-- Churn rate: How many customers you lose each period
+- Churn rate: how many customers you lose each period

 Small improvements at each stage compound into major gains over time.